-- chromium;
+- chrome ore;

 - copper; and

 - iron-nickel and nickel-silicate.

 - Which regions are most active?
-3

-Chrome
+Chrome ore

-There are three main regions where chrome is located:
+There are three main regions where chrome ore is located:

-- north-eastern region (Tropoja and Kukes ultrabasic massifs);

-- central region (Bulqiza ultrabasic massif); and - south-eastern region (Shebenik-Pogradec ultrabasic massif).
+- the north-eastern region (Tropoja and Kukes ultrabasic massifs); - the central region (Bulqiza and Lura ultrabasic massif); and - the south-eastern region (Shebenik-Pogradec ultrabasic massif).